azconf-dev/home/general/about-azconf.md

 - Data, IoT and Application Security
 - Life Hacks / Career & Work Skills
 - other developer centric topics.

+Az Conf is a **not-for-profit, community driven conference by developers for developers** and the conference is an initiative by [Azure User Group Bangalore](https://www.meetup.com/Microsoft-Azure-Bangalore/) and will be scaled / supported by our friends at other user groups.
+The Azure UG has hosted Global Azure Bootcamp thrice with approximately 500 attendees each time and 5 parallel tracks and we are ready to level up.

 ## Our Core Values